 For well over 15 years now, on the lead up to my birthday, when asked what I wanted to do, what presents I wanted, I would always reply with the same answer: “I want to forget my birthday.
 I don’t want anything, I don’t want to celebrate.
 I want it to pass with insignificance.”
 When I was 17, I decided to postpone my birthday by 10 months.
 That’s how much I hated my birthday.

 Take my 21st for example.
-This is a momentous birthday for many…a milestone and an occasion to be celebrated.
+This is a momentous birthday for many.
+A celebratory milestone.
 But for my 21st, I spent the day trekking round the streets, walking for hour after hour.
-I was a very low weight and I was being threatened with hospital by my nurse.
+I was a very low weight and my nurse was threatening a hospital admission.
 We didn’t celebrate it much…yes my mum and dad did try and make an effort and they bought me a few presents.
-But my deteriorating physical state was riddling them with anxiety, they were worried their daughter was soon to be taken from them…if I wasn’t going to be taken by hospital then I was going to be taken by death.
+But my deteriorating physical state was riddling them with anxiety.
+They were worried their daughter was soon to be taken from them.
+If I wasn’t going to be taken by hospital then I was going to be taken by death.
 And the last thing on my mind was my birthday.
+Eating disorders and birthdays?
 Anorexia doesn’t allow space for birthdays.
 Oh no, all that mattered was weight loss and the means to achieve this.

 And this week, on Saturday 17th September, I had my 28th birthday.
 And, as usual I didn’t particularly want to celebrate it.
 Birthdays now just remind me of the time I have wasted and the time I continue to waste with anorexia.
 I spent many years going in and out of hospital, devoting myself to being anorexic, and it did in a way, freeze my life.
 I wasn’t making the usual progressions, reaching the same milestones as everyone else…my life was on hold.
 But the birthdays continued to tick by year after year, my age slowly creeping up, but my life situation not reflecting this.
 However, I was oblivious to this whilst in the deep grips of anorexia, until the years following my most recent discharge in 2011, when I started to make an attempt at some sort of life again.

 So now I have turned 28 and I do not want to waste another year.
 I do not want to be in this same situation in a year’s time.
-But whilst I acknowledge this, I must also recognise that actually, this past year, my year of being 27, I have taken a lot of baby steps and made a fair few changes…progress has been made.
+But whilst I acknowledge this, I must also recognise that actually, this past year, my year of being 27, I have taken a lot of baby steps and made a fair few changes.
+Progress has been made.
 This has been easy to forget with my birthday and turning another year older.
 My previous experiences of eating disorders and birthdays have made them hard to deal with each year when they arise.

 But actually, my birthday this weekend was one like I would have wished for previously.
 I went out for a meal the evening before with the ladies from work which was nice and I have another meal planned with my two best friends from work this coming week as a belated ‘party’ to which I am really looking forward to.
-My actual birthday was spent at work and, to my surprise when I returned from my 15minute break in the afternoon; I was greeted with balloons, a cake with candles and everyone singing “Happy Birthday”.
+I spent my actual birthday at work.
+To my surprise when I returned from my 15minute break in the afternoon; I was greeted with balloons, a cake with candles and everyone singing “Happy Birthday”.
 And I have to say this truly touched me…that they actually cared enough to do this for me.
 They had taken the thought and effort to do this and it was completely unexpected.
 I could not believe that they did this…for ME!
 This small gesture made my day.